xiaotangzh/IsaacLab/docs/source/tutorials/00_sim/spawn_prims.rst

    :start-at: # spawn a blue cuboid with deformable body
    :end-before: # spawn a usd file of a table into the scene

+Attention!

+Please take note that the code above spawns objects individually.
+In later tutorials we will use similar, but slightly different configuration classes that vectorize this process, making it easier to work with multiple objects.

 Spawning from another file
 --------------------------